 Strong Parent Partnerships

-Edison will celebrate its diversity and has high and equal expectations of all pupils, regardless of social, cultural, linguistic or ethnic background.
-As you walk through the school its inclusive nature will be evident in the environment and ethos.
-Parents and carers will be actively encouraged to be fully involved in their children’s learning and in the life of the school.
-Our many years’ experience of teaching has shown us that children attach greater value and respect to their school life when this is modelled by their parents and teachers.
+Parents and carers are encouraged to be fully involved in their child’s learning and in the life of the school.
+Our many years of experience in teaching, has shown us that children attach greater value and respect to their school life, when this is modelled by their parents and teachers.

 This will be achieved through in the following ways: